tyeborg/client-server-socket-app/README.md

 ```bash
 sudo apt install linux-headers-$(uname –r)
 ```
-2. Afterwards, open a terminal to commence initialization of the Kernel module. **To build the Kernel module, the Makefile is needed**.
+2. Open a terminal to commence initialization of the Kernel module. **(To build the Kernel module, the Makefile is needed)**

 The content within the Makefile is displayed below: